The Eliza Effect is an indie band from Louisville, Kentucky.

 In high school Disintegration was the jam.
 Johnny Depp (circa 21 Jump St.) hairdo, wearing all black, puppy love heartache.
 Driving around in my Jetta with the Alpine deck and a full Case Logic of CDs and tapes.

-As I've gotten older though, I've found myself more drawn to A Forest.
-Originally released as a single A Forest starts with such patience, building up in the intro, by the time the bass comes in you are hypnotized.
+These days I find myself more drawn to A Forest.
+It starts with such patience, building up in the intro, by the time the bass comes in you are hypnotized.
 So minimal you hear every instrument clearly, but the overall effect is a massive vast space that drips with somber.
 Still somehow uplifting.
-This is a sound I am drawn to, and often find myself dwelling there when meandering around looking for something on my guitar or bass.

 Led Zeppelin